 - Later we can also have ML extended group to discuss with friends of the ML lab.

 The ML-group organize a weekly seminar and reading group for machine learning.
-Every other week there is a reading group meeting where one member presents a paper that everyone should have read followed by a join discussion.
+Every other week there is a reading group meeting during which we discuss one or several papers that the participants should have read.
+For the reading groups sessions someone will lead the discussion and typically have prepared some discussion material.
 In the weeks between there is a seminar with one or more ML related topics.
 We meet every Wednesday from 10:30-12:00 (60-90mins).
 Any deviations from this will be announced via the mailing list.

 - Everyone who wants, participates, ML-members always participate (if you want to participate contact Gustav)